-Government Code section 12960 presently requires employees file an administrative charge with the Department of Fair Employment and Housing within one year from the date an unlawful employment practice has occurred.
-This bill would extend from one year to three years the deadline for employees to file administrative complaints regarding FEHA violations.
+Presently, Government Code section 12960 requires employees to file an administrative charge with the Department of Fair Employment and Housing within one year from the date an unlawful employment practice has occurred.
+This bill would amend Government Code section 12960 to extend from one year to three years the deadline for employees to file administrative complaints regarding violations of the FEHA.
+It would make corresponding amendments to Government Code section 12980 regarding the limitations period for discrimination in the housing context.